SOAR Frequently Asked Questions

 After SOAR, academic advisors are available on a continuing basis to assist students with major exploration, course selection, support services, personal challenges, and referral to other campus partners when needed.

 Who is my Academic Advisor?

-The advisor's name will show up in your MY UW "Student Services" window after the Fall Term begins.
+The advisor's name will show up in your MY UW "Student Services" window at the beginning of your first term at UW-Madison.
 You will leave SOAR knowing who your assigned academic advisor is and how to contact them.